sujaysdesai/JobSearchTool/README.md

 # JobSearchTool
-CLI script that fetches job postings in any location the user defines, using requests and Beautiful Soup to scrape web data.
+CLI script that fetches job postings in any location the user defines, using Python, requests, and Beautiful Soup to scrape web data.